boogu-project/Boogu-Image/README.md

 ## 📖 Introduction

-**Boogu-Image-0.1** is a competitive **Apache-2.0 open-source unified image generation and editing model family**, including **Base**, **Turbo**, **Edit**, and other variants that provide stable, practical capabilities for high-quality text-to-image generation, fast generation, image editing, and Chinese-English text rendering.
+**Boogu-Image-0.1** is a competitive **Apache-2.0 open-source unified image generation and editing model family**, including **Base**, **Turbo**, **Edit**, and **Edit-Turbo**, and other variants that provide stable, practical capabilities for high-quality text-to-image generation, fast generation, image editing, and Chinese-English text rendering.
 Closed-source multimodal understanding and generation systems like Nano Banana Pro and GPT-Image-2 achieve remarkable performance not because of a single model, but through a highly unified suite of system capabilities.
 However, under training compute that is extremely limited compared with closed-source systems, we find that systematically improving a model's understanding ability, data quality, and training pipeline can still significantly improve image generation and editing performance.
 Specifically, compared with some existing open-source models, our training data scale is roughly one order of magnitude smaller.
 We hope our empirical study and open-source release will help advance the open-source ecosystem for multimodal generation and understanding.

 This repository provides checkpoints and inference code for **Boogu-Image-0.1**.

 ## 📣 News

-- **2026-06-XX** 🧊 **Boogu-Image-0.1-Edit-Turbo (Image-to-Image) is coming!**
-- **2026-06-xx** 🧊 Happy Dragon Boat Festival!
+- **2026-06-XX** 🧊 Happy Dragon Boat Festival!
 We have seen many community reviews and feedback, and we will continue to update the model accordingly.
 Due to differences in product design philosophy, the Boogu series stands apart from most existing open-source models.
 While other models tend to rely on reinforcement learning techniques to enhance aesthetics, Boogu focuses on using diverse data to give users more control.
 This is precisely why we adopt an integrated understanding-and-generation system: we need more precise instruction control.
 We will release a user manual in three days to help everyone make better use of the Boogu series models.
+- **2026-06-30** 🔥 **Boogu-Image-0.1-Edit-Turbo (Image-to-Image) is released!** Four-step distilled variant of the base editing model for fast inference.
+Try the [online demo for 1k res](https://demo-edit-turbo-1k.boogu.org/) and [online demo for 1.5k res](https://demo-edit-turbo-1k5.boogu.org/).
 - **2026-06-25** 🔥 [**Boogu-Image-0.1-Turbo-hotfix**](https://demo-turbo.boogu.org/) (Text-to-Image) is now online!
 The new checkpoint is released on Huggingface in the revision [hotfix-20260625](https://huggingface.co/Boogu/Boogu-Image-0.1-Turbo/tree/hotfix-20260625).
 This is a minor patch release.
 We fixed visual artifacts appear in different aspect ratio, background overfitting artifacts, and other artifacts.
 Model weights are updated, no feature changes.
 - **2026-06-17** 🔥 [**ComfyUI-Boogu**](https://huggingface.co/Comfy-Org/Boogu-Image) powered by ComfyUI is released!
 Thank you, ComfyUI!
 - **2026-06-17** 🔥 [**ComfyUI-Boogu**](https://github.com/boogu-project/ComfyUI-Boogu) is released!